LRClarke/LRClarke.github.io/index.md

 ## Portfolio
 <img src="esri-ypn-email-signature-badges-member.png"/>
-### All work show was made during my graduate and undergraduate career.For privacy reasons I do not post the work from my current job.
+All work show was made during my graduate and undergraduate career.
+For privacy reasons I do not post the work from my current job.
 ---
 ---